These are the best audiophile headphones you should consider in 2021.

 Best sounding premium Bluetooth headphones

-Who else can make great sounding (and looking) headphones, other than Apple?
+Who else can make great-sounding (with noise cancellation) headphones, other than Apple?
 AirPods Max are their most outstanding achievement yet.

 - Exceptional sound quality for wireless headphones